Joe-Praise/Joe-Praise/README.md

 - 👯 I’m looking to collaborate on **AI projects, Backend projects and complex projects generally**

-- 🤝 I’m looking for help with **Resources to learn AI integration**

 - 💬 Ask me about **JavaScript, Node Js and React**

 - 📫 How to reach me **alimipraisejoe@outlook.com**